 Toowoomba Carnival of Flowers (September 20-29)

-Queensland’s garden city blooms with bulbs and flowering annuals (across the Botanic Gardens, Queens Park and Laurel Bank Park).
-There’s also food, wine, entertainment and other fun.
+Technically, the carnival might be over – say it ain’t so! – but Queensland’s garden city is still blooming with bulbs and flowering annuals (across the Botanic Gardens, Queens Park and Laurel Bank Park).

 Renmark Rose Festival (October 18-27)

 Explore open gardens and events in the rose capital of Australia.

 Drive through fields of gold and drop into one of the many wineries in the region.
 According to photographers, early spring is prime time for blooms.